About Leanora Minai

 I covered crime and city and county government as a staff writer for the Pulitzer Prize winning St. Petersburg Times, now The Tampa Bay Times.

-I am now the Communications Director for the Office of Communication Services at Duke University, where I serve as editor for the award-winning Working@Duke magazine and co-editor for Duke Today.
-I'm also pursuing a master's degree in liberal studies at Duke University and serve on the board of directors at the Museum of Durham History.
+I am now Executive Director of Communications for the Office of Communication Services at Duke University, where I serve as the editor for the award-winning Working@Duke magazine and co-editor for Duke Today.
+I'm pursuing a master's degree in liberal studies at Duke University.

 I'm always looking to tell a story that can make a difference and affect positive change.
 I received a certificate in documentary arts from Duke's Center for Documentary Studies after producing "The Mothers," a short documentary film about mothers in Durham, North Carolina, who support each other through grief after losing a child to murder.